jeffrmorton/earthsync/README.md

 # EarthSync Project

 ## Overview
-EarthSync is a web application that visualizes Schumann Resonance data in 3D using real-time spectrogram data.
-It includes a client interface, a server for handling API and WebSocket connections, a detector to generate synthetic data, and monitoring with Prometheus and Grafana.
+EarthSync is a web application that visualizes Schumann Resonance data in 3D from multiple detectors worldwide.
+It features a client interface with a perfectly placed full-screen 3D chart spanning 0-55 Hz accurately, a globe at the bottom of the sidebar showing detector locations, a server for API and WebSocket connections, detectors generating synthetic data with geospatial metadata, and monitoring with Prometheus and Grafana.

 ## API Documentation
 The server API is documented using OpenAPI 3.0.
 See `server/openapi.yaml` for the full specification.
-You can view it with tools like Swagger UI by importing the file.
+Import it into tools like Swagger UI to explore endpoints.

 ## Features
-- Real-time 3D visualization of Schumann Resonance with labeled axes (Frequency, Time, Amplitude).
+- Real-time 3D visualization of Schumann Resonance with labeled axes (Frequency: 0-55 Hz, Time, Amplitude).
+- Full-screen 3D chart that adjusts to window size, with a yellow line highlighting the last active detector’s data, perfectly centered and unobstructed.
+- Globe at the bottom of the sidebar (200x200 pixels) displaying detector locations (red when active within 5 seconds, blue when idle) with hoverable location tooltips.
+- Multi-detector support with unique IDs (e.g., `detector1`, `detector2`, `detector3`).
 - User authentication (register/login).
-- Historical data retrieval with server-side caching (5-minute TTL).
+- Historical data retrieval with server-side caching (5-minute TTL) and detector filtering by ID.
 - Adjustable time windows, color scales, and normalization.
 - Configurable log levels via environment variables.
-- Monitoring with Prometheus and Grafana (HTTP requests, WebSocket connections, Redis queue length).
+- Monitoring with Prometheus and Grafana (HTTP requests, WebSocket connections, Redis queue length for all detectors).
 - CI/CD pipeline with GitHub Actions.
 - Dockerized deployment with healthchecks.
-- HTTP support for development (HTTPS can be enabled with proper certificates).
+- HTTP support for development (HTTPS can be enabled with certificates).
-- Performance optimizations: server-side downsampling (configurable factor, default 5) and caching for historical data.
+- Performance optimizations: server-side downsampling (default factor 5), client-side throttle (1000ms).
+- Aesthetic enhancements: detailed night Earth texture and glow effect on active detectors.

 ## Prerequisites
 - Docker